tian123-gif/my-first-project/README.md

-# my-first-project
+# About my-first-project.
-This is my first project on GitHub.
+# This is in relation with the course MLIS 210.